 1.2.2.
 Derivation of related kinetic models.
 The kinetic wave equation is to phonons, or linear waves, what the Boltzmann equation is to classical particles.
-The Boltzmann equation was rigorously derived for hard spheres in the foundational work of Lanford [29], who used particle hierarchies in the Boltzmann-Grad limit [22, 23].
+The Boltzmann equation was rigorously derived for hard spheres in the foundational work of Lanford [29] who used finite and infinite particle hierarchies and showed propagation of convergence in time in the Boltzmann-Grad limit [22, 23].
+Under initial chaotic assumption the infinite hierarchy reduces to the Boltzmann equation.
 Later, King [28] derived the equation for short range potentials.
 This program was recently put in full rigor by Gallagher-Saint-Raymond-Texier [19].
-Short range potentials were also discussed in [34].
+Short range potentials were also discussed in

+[34].
 A few articles deal with the derivation of kinetic models for higher order interactions [1, 2], mixtures [3] and quantum particles [4, 5, 6].
-The derivation of the quantum Boltzmann equation is closely related to the derivation of the kinetic wave equation, but possibly more challenging, since dispersive equations can be thought of as an intermediary step between a quantum mechanical model with a large number of particles, and kinetic theory.
+The derivation of the Boltzmann equation is closely related to the derivation of the kinetic wave equation, but possibly more challenging, since dispersive equations can be thought of as an intermediary step between a quantum mechanical model with a large number of particles, and kinetic theory.

-Another direction of research focuses on linear dispersive models with random potential, from which one can derive the linear Boltzmann equation for short times [36], and the heat equation for longer times [15, 16].
+Another direction of research focuses on linear dispersive models with random potential, from which one can derive the linear Boltzmann equation for short times [35], and the heat equation for longer times [15, 16].